Jewish-Japanese ramen fusion with house-made noodles and rich broths; try the spicy miso or unique fried chicken.

 Important Note

-Some customers find the ramen to be too salty or lacking depth, and there are mixed opinions on whether the restaurant lives up to its hype.
+Some diners find the ramen broth too salty and the soup quantity insufficient, and there are opinions that the restaurant is overrated.

 Positive"Ivan Ramen is praised for having great kakigori."